if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceStopUsing method will force the controller to stop using the currently touched object and will also stop the object's using action.
+The ForceStopUsing method will force the Interact Use to stop using the currently touched Interactable Object and will also stop the Interactable Object's using action.

 #### ForceResetUsing/0